Concise list of University Studies SLOs per Learning Goal:

 - 1.1 listen and speak competently in a variety of contexts, which may include public, interpersonal, and/or small group settings;

-- 1.2 identify, analyze, and evaluate statements, assumptions, and conclusions representing diverse points of view;
+- 1.2 identify, analyze, and evaluate statements, assumptions, and conclusions representing diverse points of view, including ethical perspectives, to present informed and sustained arguments in response;

 - Encourage students to think critically while gathering, analyzing, and evaluating